-Mark D. Johns is an Associate Professor in the Department of Communication Studies at Luther College, where he teaches courses in media studies, media production, and public relations.
-His research interests include social impacts of new communication technologies and intersections of media, religion, and culture.
+Mark D. Johns is a Professor in the Department of Communication Studies at Luther College, where he teaches courses in media studies, media production, and public relations.
+His research interests include social impacts of new communication technologies, internet research ethics, and intersections of media, religion, and culture.

-Mark Johns is co-editor, with Shing-Ling Sarina Chen and G. Jon Hall, of Online Social Research: Methods, Issues, and Ethics, published in 2004 by Peter Lang Publishers.
-He has written a number of congregational resource materials for Augsburg Fortress Publishers, the publishing house of the ELCA, including Our Context: Exploring Our Congregation and Community.
-He has also authored a number of papers for academic conferences and journal publications.
-In 2002, Johns became Executive Director of the Carl Couch Center for Social and Internet Research, a very small scholarly organization.
+Mark Johns is the editor of the Second Edition of Information Technologies and Social Orders by Carl J. Couch, forthcoming in 2017.
+Johns is co-editor, with Shing-Ling Sarina Chen and Laura A. Terlip, of Symbolic Interaction and New Social Media (Studies in Symbolic Interaction, Volume 43) published in 2014 by Emerald Group Publishing Ltd. He is also co-editor, with Shing-Ling Sarina Chen and G. Jon Hall, of Online Social Research: Methods, Issues, and Ethics, published in 2004 by Peter Lang Publishers.
+He has written a number of congregational resource materials for Augsburg Fortress Publishers, the publishing house of the ELCA, including Our Context: Exploring Our Congregation and Community, as well as a number of papers for academic conferences and journal publications.

 In his personal life, Johns' hobbies include amateur radio, particularly space communication through amateur satellites.
 He has twice been a recipient of the Iowa Governor’s Volunteer Award for service as a volunteer Chaplain for the Iowa State Patrol, and received an Alumni Achievement Award from Midland Lutheran College in 2009.

-Married, with two adult daughters, his wife, Mary, is a recently retired elementary music teacher.
-They enjoy travel, and bicycle riding together when weather permits.
+Johns is married, with two adult daughters and two grandchildren.
+His wife, Mary, is a recently retired elementary music teacher.
+They enjoy music, travel, and bicycle riding together when weather permits.